 The art of creative collaboration is a heady mix of diplomacy, inspiration, tension and co-operation.
-With our Top Up Fund encouraging creative hook ups, we spoke to Ed Collier and Paul Warwick of theatre partnership China Plate for our IdeasTap guide to successful collaboration…
+We spoke to Ed Collier and Paul Warwick of theatre partnership China Plate for our IdeasTap guide to successful collaboration…

 Work with people you admire